Skip to main content

 How I Chose Which Type of Catheter to Use After My Spinal Cord Injury

-After my experience with foley catheters, I talked to my doctor.
+After my experience with Foley catheters, I talked to my doctor.
 That’s when I switched over to an intermittent catheterization program.
 This was a somewhat difficult transition because my bladder had become flaccid at that point.
 It did not hold much volume, and I constantly dealt with bladder leakage between catheterization times in my cathing schedule.

 However, after about a month of taking anti-bladder spasm medication and building up my bladder volume tolerance, I began having much more success with using intermittent catheters.
 I was no longer voiding in between cath times.
 Then, eventually, I figured out how to cath independently after some trial and error.